Vegetarian dog food? Can dogs live without meat? Aren't they carnivores? Are you one of those dog parents who wonder if dogs can be vegetarians?

-Additionally, vegetarian diets for dogs are carbohydrate-based since that is the main source of protein for vegetarian dogs.
+Additionally, a vegetarian diet is by nature carbohydrate-based since that is the main source of protein for the dog.
 However, biologically dogs are designed to eat and digest meat and bones, not carb-based food sources.

 Dogs do not have the salivary enzymes to break down carbohydrates.
 This puts extra burden on the pancreas to produce sufficient enzymes to process the plant matters.